 Why Thoroughly Alive?

-Because there’s a love whose presence we touch in life and laughter, story and song.
-His is the voice in the changeful wind, the spice in starlit air, the struck gold of honeyed sunsets.
-By the savor of feasts, the cadence of seasons, in apples crunched and friends touched, God somehow reaches into time and grips our hands with hope.
+Because we touch Love himself in life and laughter, story and song.
+By the savour of feasts, the cadence of seasons, in apples crunched and friends touched, God reaches into time and grips our hands with his taste-and-see goodness.
 My goal is to daily become more thoroughly alive to all that he is and offers.
-I’m after a space to celebrate and seek, to “hunger after the beautiful and the good” (as George Eliot put it) in music, art, books, and meals, stories told and journeys taken, all of it part of Love’s daily feast.
+This is my space to celebrate and seek, to “hunger after the beautiful and the good” (as George Eliot put it) in music, art, books, and meals, stories told and journeys taken, my song of witness to the wonder I find waiting to startle me to life at every turn.
 Please, join me.

-Writer and student, wanderer who wonders, at home and study in Oxford.
+Writer and student, wife of a marvelous Dutchman named Thomas, and very happy resident of the golden-walled and cobble-streeted Oxford.
 I hope that someone will say of me when I die what William McGreel said of his wife Elizabeth Yates (a writer): She has plenty of courage, a strong faith, and a native expectancy of good.
 Living with her is a high adventure.

 In keeping with that wish, I study theology (far more of a wild adventure than you might expect), write, and learn every day a little more how to love.
-I mull life here when I have the spare moment, and I’m at work on a children’s story set in WWII.
-I have three books published (all here, if you’re interested) and I’m at slow, but steady work on a fourth exploring the power of beauty to speak out truth in a language without words.
+I mull life here when I have the spare moment, and I’m at work on a children’s story set in my grand old church here in Oxford.
+I have four books published (all here, if you’re interested) and I’m at slow, but steady work on a fourth exploring the power of beauty to speak out truth in a language without words.

 I’m a reader and convinced idealist, always on the hunt for books (for the community library I will one day open), an occasional musician, a lover of long, windy walks, and an avid explorer of the world (15 countries and counting).
 I come from a highly opinionated family that values discussion, good books, strong hot drinks, and the thinking up of impossible ventures.
 The genes run strong.